doctrine/migrations-documentation/en/reference/managing_migrations.rst

 Alternately, if you wish to run the migrations in an unatended mode, we can add the *--no--interaction* option and then execute the migrations without any extra prompting from Doctrine.

-Everything looks good so we can remove the *--dry-run* option and actually execute the migration:

 .. code-block:: bash

     $ ./doctrine migrations:migrate --no-interaction